danigiri/danigiri-doodles/README.md

 * Reverse polish notation calculator
 * Merge sort of two lists and list sort
 * Word Break: given a dictionary of words and a string, find out if the string can be composed exclusively from the words in the dictionary
+* Unique Chars: algorithm to determine if a string has all unique characters
+* Nth-Last: find the nth to last element of a singly linked list (0 is the last element)
+* Min Stack: a stack that tells you the minimum element in the stack, all operations (including min are O(K))
 * TODO: add rest of problems